cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 There is an [extensive set of
 functions](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#SparqlOps)
-avaliable to build various filters and other things out of in SPARQL.
+available to build various filters and other things out of in SPARQL.
-It is another good use of time to look over the list of them to gain some familiarity with what is avaliable.
+It is another good use of time to look over the list of them to gain some familiarity with what is available.

 To return to the children of idiots example.
 To gain a full appreciation of the number of children, now that we have a method for